wp-plugins/odai-author-widget/readme.txt

 This plugin creates a simple widget you can drop into any sidebar.
 On single posts, it will display the post author's Gravatar photo, as well as their name, website, and biography specified on their profile.

 On other pages, it does nothing and is invisible to visitors.
+Options include changing the widget title and the photo size.

-I plan to add customization options soon, but for now, you can style the widget using your own CSS if you like.
+You can style the widget using your own CSS if you like.
 The CSS ID for the widget is `#odai-author-widget`

 == Installation ==